Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Polarization variance and scaled spin fluctuations

 \section{Polarization variance and scaled spin fluctuations}

-In this appendix we collect the relations between the event-by-event polarization variance, spin--spin correlations in the colliding nuclei, and the baseline and scaled observables used in the main text.
+In this appendix we collect the relations between the event-by-event polarization variance, spin--spin correlations in the colliding nuclei, and the baseline and scaled quantities used in the main text.

 The event-wise polarization is defined in Eq.~\eqref{eq:P_def} as